-In Nest Hop, the patient uses functional movements to pick up a single bird and place it into a series of nests, under an optional time limit.
-When a target nest has been filled, a new target nest will appear, and the patient will have to move the bird from the previous nest to the new target nest.
-Optional setting to include pronation and supination therapy by instructing patients to pick up and place the bird into nests.
+The patient should use their hand(s) to pick up a bird and move it to a colored target nest in a specific order under time pressure.
+This sub-activity will exercise both the patient's functional and cognitive abilities.
+When a target nest has been filled, a new target nest will appear, and our patient will have to move the bird from the previous nest to the new target.